alichiba/alichiba/README.md

 ### Hello, I am Alison Hardy 😎
-I am an aspiring software engineer with a background in design and business, currently studying Computer Science and Business at the University of British Columbia.
+I am currently interning at AWS as an engineer intern.
+My background is in cs, business, and design.
+Currently doing my undergrad in Computer Science and Business at the University of British Columbia.

-I am most skilled with front-end work but I am currently working on becoming a better engineer all around, exploring full-stack, and building personal projects.
-Currently learning about databases.
+I am currently working on becoming a better engineer all around, exploring full-stack, and building personal projects.
+Done a fair bit of front-end work in the past.
+Hoping to dabble in some AI soon.

-Lets chat!👋 Reach me on [LinkedIn](https://www.linkedin.com/in/alison-hardy/), [Twitter](https://twitter.com/alisonhardy_) or alisonlhardy@gmail.com
+Lets chat!👋 Reach me on [LinkedIn](https://www.linkedin.com/in/alison-hardy/), or alisonlhardy@gmail.com

 <!--
 **alichiba/alichiba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.